JustTheHero/autoML/README.md

 # Patterns in Dengue Cases

-This project utilizes the H2O library in Python to identify patterns in the dengue case database from the São Carlos Health Department in Brazil for the year 2021.
-Due to the sensitive nature of the dataset, which is protected under the LGPD (General Data Protection Law), it is not possible to provide a fully usable dataset.
-However, by following the model outlined in the data dictionary file, this code can be used to generate new models for any dataset and can also be applied to interpret other data.
+This project leverages the H2O library in Python to explore patterns within the dengue case database from the São Carlos Health Department in Brazil for the year 2021.
+Given the dataset’s sensitivity, protected under Brazil’s LGPD (General Data Protection Law), it cannot be shared in full.
+However, the code structure follows the model described in the accompanying data dictionary file, enabling users to adapt it to different datasets and interpret diverse data scenarios.

-Developed by me as part of research at the University of São Paulo (USP).
+Developed as part of my research at the University of São Paulo (USP), this project aims to provide a framework for building and analyzing models, offering insights into disease patterns while respecting data privacy constraints.